traysi/electrum-raven/README.rst

 Moved
 ===============

 standard-error is maintaining this now.
-Please get your copy of Electrum-Raven at [Standard-Error's repository](https://github.com/standard-error/electrum-raven)
+Please get your copy of Electrum-Raven at Standard-Error's repository: https://github.com/standard-error/electrum-raven